-Donations from the generous DC community allow CFSA Partners for Kids in Care to provide much-needed items and enriching experiences to children and youth in foster care and at-risk families in the child welfare system.
-One hundred percent of every gift goes to a child, teen or family CFSA is assisting.
-The meaningful extras caring donors provide make a real difference in the life of a young person or family and usually cannot be provided with public funds.
+Donations from the DC community allow CFSA Partners for Kids in Care to provide much-needed items and enriching experiences to children and youth in foster care and at-risk families in the child welfare system.
+One hundred percent of every gift goes to a child, teen, or family CFSA is assisting.
+The meaningful extras that caring donors provide make a real difference in the life of a young person or family and usually cannot be provided with public funds.
 Donate today.
 Or scan the QR Code:

-Giving opportunities are open to individuals, families, community groups, businesses and other organizations.
+Giving opportunities are open to individuals, families, community groups, businesses, and other organizations.
 One of the suggestions below may be just right for you.
-For more information, call (202) 727-7101.
-You can also complete a donation form and fax it to (202) 727-6505.
+Click here to learn more about Partners for Kids in Care.

 Help children and youth enjoy special times of the year.
 In the spring, donate new or gently-used formalwear so teens in foster care can dress up for prom and graduation events.
 In late summer, your gift of school supplies helps kids in care get ready to learn—or equip an older youth for college with a computer, linens, and other necessities.
 Food baskets for families, toys, electronics, and gift cards are welcome in time for the winter holidays.